Aaronik/medical-api/README.md

 To add a migration, please use the command `npm run generate-migration`.
 This will create a new migration file in the 'migrations/' directory with up/down scaffolding.

+#### Testing

+The tests can be run by first bringing up the docker services, then running the test command.

+* `npm run start:docker`
+* `npm run test`

+You can activate a test watcher with `npm run test:watch`.

 ## Deployment

 If docker is available, you can simply run `NODE_ENV=production npm run start:docker`.